 Love is in bloom all over Europe.
 Couples embrace while walking the banks of the Seine River in Paris or meet along the Via dell'Amore ("Pathway of Love") in Italy's Cinque Terre.
-At romantic spots in St. Petersburg you'll see newlyweds with their photographers.
+In St. Petersburg newlyweds perform for their photographers at romantic spots in town.
 After the wedding ceremony, the bride and groom are practically obligated to drop by a dozen or so picturesque locations for wedding pictures.
 They'll occasionally make a traditional toast with champagne, then break their glasses to proclaim their love — watch your step!

 When people ask me for romantic destinations in Europe, I steer them away from traditional spots like Venice, Paris, or the Greek Islands.
 For true romance, I like to suggest stay-a-while getaways that are slightly off the radar, such as Hallstatt, Varenna, Gimmelwald, Ærø, and Beilstein.

 For a cozy hideaway, look for the offbeat areas, where creaky locals walk gingerly on creaky floorboards, and where each balcony sports a flowerbox.
 The tiny town of Hallstatt, positioned picture-perfectly on the shore of Lake Hallstatt in Austria, is just such a place.
 It's a gentle land — idyllic and majestic — where lakes and mountains are shuffled sloppily together...the perfect place to commune with nature (and one another), Austrian-style.